Oakville growing temperature 3º higher than the benchmark PAUILLAC district home of the first of the first growths.

-We’ll talk about the future of California Bordeaux grape wines or your grape.
+Now Enologix is ready to help you sustain the life of your luxury priced grapes and wines.
 But first, here’s my take: the climate news about California is all around us, but there is good news hidden within it.
 Spacial distribution of data reveals the answer.
 Perhaps yields are dropping, and taste quality is increasing for Bordeaux grapes.
 In this case, Enologix Quality Management System version 7 allows the winemaker to track their growers.
 But, there is something more significant afoot.
 California luxury wine companies that grow their grapes are going to have an advantage with the climate news.

 As a refresher, and – in the manner of tradition – Napa mirrors Bordeaux and how?
 Napa growers planted six red grape varieties – Cabernet Sauvignon, Cabernet Franc, Merlot, Malbec, Carmenere, and Petit Verdot – legislated by the Bordelais regulatory agencies.
 Each of these grapes has a different temperature.